 - Optional: if this GitHub repository is private or you have used its private SSH URL above, click on Deploy Keys (still on GitHub) and add the SSH public key from the Set up a public key (deploy key) section in the Planio help

 - A short while after your first commit, the repository will show up on Planio.
-If you have nothing to commit, you can also go back to Service Hooks → Planio and hit the Test Hook button.

 These steps may need a little adjusting if you’re using other platforms than GitHub or if you’re hosting your repos yourself.
 In the latter case, you may want to download and use the post-receive hook script that Planio generates for you.